NNN: Next-Generation Neural Networks for Marketing Measurement: Model Training

 \section{Model Training}

-All traditional MMMs are trained using Meridian.
-For the simulation experiments, we use a single knot and Meridian's default priors.
+We used open-source Bayesian-based MMM methods as a baseline point of comparison, using default out-of-the-box parameters.
 For the real-world experiments we use priors from a previous training of the model, which replicates a common practice with real-world MMMs.
-Additionally, we use the same number of knots that were previously used to fit the model, with an additional two knots fit during the test period, which are designed to help the model generalize to the test period.

 We train our models with the following loss

 where $\Theta$ is the full set of model parameters, $\lambda$ is the L1 penalty coefficient \cite{lasso}, $\alpha$ is the balancing coefficient between the two losses, and the sales and search losses are further defined as the following mean-squared-errors losses